 Step 4 - Configure the Datasource Settings

-Refer to the screenshot below and match the corresponding numbered fields:
+Refer to the screenshot above and match the corresponding numbered fields:

-4. Internal IP Address for the Database or Machine Name (if using multiple SQL instances, use the IP or machine name followed by a back slash and then the instance name: 192.168.1.100\instance or SQLServer\instance)
+- Database Internal IP/Hostname: Internal IP address or hostname for the database server (if using multiple SQL instances, use the IP or machine name followed by a backslash and then the instance name: 192.168.1.100\instance or SQLServer\instance).

-6. This field is for advanced SQL setups not using the default SQL port (3306).
+- Database Internal Port: This field is for advanced SQL setups not using the default SQL port (1433).
 Enter the non-default port in this field.
-Leave BLANK if using the default SQL port (3306).
+Leave BLANK if using the default SQL port (1433).

 Step 5 - Test Connection

 Please note, a common issue we have seen clients experience is with the "AutoFill" feature in web browsers inputting the wrong the credentials for the database user field.
 When a test connection is successful, the page is refreshed and the autofill takes effect automatically without the user realizing.
 The user then selects save, accidentally saving the autofilled credentials which are incorrect.
-A way to prevent this issue is to open a private browsing window (or incognito window) to fill out the datasource configuration page, or simply retyping the credentials after the test connection and clicking "Save".
+A way to prevent this issue is to open a private browsing window (or incognito window) to fill out the datasource configuration page, or simply retyping the credentials after the test connection and clicking Save.

 Once you’ve saved the connection it's now off to build some new datasets!
 Help documents for SQL building in BrightGauge can be found here.

-Adding a User to MySQL
+Add a User to MySQL